Creating an interpretable model of the Ames Dataset

 While more powerful supervised methods were tested as well (XGBoost, Random Forest, Lasso), the primary goal here was to use feature selection to create an interpretable, comparably performing, linear model.
 Compared to random forests or other ensemble models, a linear model is much more interpretable: the coefficients represent specific rates - in this case, dollar values - associated with the features.

 All models were trained and tested on a cleaned and engineered version of the dataset.
-Some observations were adjusted such as missing values, or values which were logically inconsistent (e.g., garages with no square footage and car space, or remodel dates before the build date).
+Some observations were adjusted to account for missing values or values that were logically inconsistent (e.g., garages with no square footage and car space, or remodel dates before the build date).
 Additionally, some categorical features were binned based on domain knowledge and exploratory analysis.
 To increase confidence in the specific values assigned to the selected features, the techniques for feature selection were specifically chosen to reduce the standard error of the coefficients without severely impacting accuracy.
 The final models had the following advantages:

 - The final model used a subset of features which made a compromise between the reliability of the coefficients and AIC/BIC scores.
 This model improved the MAE by $40k on test data compared to the null model.